Onkarj012/SDL-1/README.md

 # MockTest Repository

 This repository contains a series of web development exercises, each located in its own directory.
-The exercises cover various aspects of HTML, CSS, JavaScript, and PHP.
+The exercises cover various aspects of HTML, CSS, JavaScript, and PHP, and are based on the "SDL1 Problem Statements."

-## Directory Structure

-- **Q01 to Q09**: Basic HTML and CSS exercises.
-- **Q10 to Q19**: Intermediate exercises involving JavaScript and Bootstrap.
-- **Q20 to Q24**: Advanced exercises with PHP and server-side scripting.

 Each directory contains an `index.html` or `index.php` file that serves as the entry point for the exercise.